strick424/Resume/Twitter_Network/README.md

 **Overview**

-Course material for a network class to educate Operation Research students on network analysis utilizing tweets from followers of different restaraunts in downtown Annapolis, MD.
+Course material for a network class to educate Operation Research students on network analysis utilizing tweets from followers of different restaurants in downtown Annapolis, MD.

 **Features**